muxyz/website/index.md

 </p>

 <p>We're reimagining an OS from the ground up.
 Geared towards multiplayer first experiences, interaction through text and
-speech rather than point and click and driven by our values as opposed to commercial consumerism.
+speech rather than point and click and driven by our values as opposed to consumerism.
 </p>
 </div>